OpenClaw Security Hardening Guide for VPS Deployments

 - Use separate agents for different teams or trust levels.

-- Do not connect a shared team agent to personal accounts or browser profiles.
+- Do not connect a shared team agent to personal accounts or personal browser profiles.

 - Review chat logs for unexpected commands or repeated failed attempts.